operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 EOF
 ```

-Here we are choosing Prometheus as our Data source.
+Here we are choosing Prometheus as our Datasource.

-- Execute below command to create an instance of Grafana datasourse using the above yaml definition.
+- **Execute below command to create an instance of Grafana Datasource using the above yaml definition.**

 ```execute